blacknon/lssh/provider/mixed/provider-mixed-aws-ec2/README.md

   - `native`: use the experimental built-in Go runtime for plain shell start
     - `localrc` is supported only in this mode
 - `ssm_port_forward_runtime` controls how local port forwarding is executed.
+  - if omitted, it follows `ssm_shell_runtime`
-  - `plugin` (default): use `aws ssm start-session` with the port forwarding document
+  - `plugin`: use `aws ssm start-session` with the port forwarding document
-  - `native`: reserved for future Go implementation and currently unsupported
+  - `native`: use the experimental built-in Go runtime for local and dynamic forwarding
 - optional connector tuning keys:
   - `ssm_shell_document`
   - `ssm_interactive_command_document`